BookingSync/bookingsync-ruby/README.md

 ## Usage

     @rental = BookingSync::Rental.create(:name => 'Wonderful Rental')

     @rentals = BookingSync::Rental.all

     @bookings = BookingSync::Booking.find_all_across_pages(:params => {:rental_id => 12345})

     @bookings = BookingSync::Rental.find(12345).bookings

 ## License

 This code is free to be used under the terms of the [MIT license][mit].

-## Bugs, Issues, Kudos and Catcalls

-Comments are welcome.
-Send your feedback through the [issue tracker on GitHub][i]

-If you have fixes: Submit via pull requests.
-Do not include version changes to the version file.

-## Contributing to BookingSync

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
-* Fork the project
-* Start a feature/bugfix branch
-* Commit and push until you are happy with your contribution
-* Make sure to add tests for it.
-This is important so I don't break it in a future version unintentionally.
-* Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Authors